shaf-m/NutriSci/README.md

 ---

 ### 🧱 3.
-Load Table Schema
+Load CNF Table Schema

-Run the provided ordered table script:
+Run this in terminal:

 ```bash
 mysql -u root nutriscidb < create_cnf_tables_ordered.sql
 ```

-This creates all 13 CNF tables in dependency order with foreign keys.
+This creates all 13 CNF tables with foreign keys in dependency order.

 ---

 ### 📥 4.
 Place CNF CSVs

-Put all these files into a `data/` folder in your project root:
+Put all these into `data/` at the project root:

 ```
 data/